ms/buildtogether.tech/research/index.md

 way).
 If the difference between the groups is large enough statistically, the experimenter publishes a paper and moves on.

-There are several traps in this approach for the unwary:
+There are several traps in this approach for the unwary
+<cite>deOliveiraNeto2019</cite>:

 Experimenter bias.
 :   People have many biases, both conscious and unconscious.
 In order to make